LanceMcCarthy/MvpApi/README.md

 # MVP API

-This is a test app to interact with the MVP API.
+Adding new features shortly to help renewing MVPs (Jan 2018):

+- Working on adding Excel bulk upload.
+- Easier form entry

-**NOTE**: Currently only the UWP app is the operational project.
+**NOTE**: The UWP app is the operational project.
 Xamarin Forms will follow once the API is fleshed out.